chantastic/sites/chan.dev/src/posts/contrast.md

 I’m always on the hunt for contrast.
 It’s why I like comedy-horror so much.
-The juxtaposition spitting jocose one-liners, while being dismembered… it just hits.
+The juxtaposition a hero spitting a jocose one-liners, while being dismembered… it just hits.

 Our curse is that *every thing* becomes *every day*.

 Climbing Mt.
 Everest is a lifetime goal for many.
 But for a sherpa, it’s a day job.
-And by contrast, a sherpa’s lifetime goal may seem comparatively banal to us.
+By contrast, a sherpa’s lifetime goal may seem comparatively banal to us.

 So, contrast is the antidote… right?

 If so, how do we keep contrast?
 How do we assemble adversity?
 Do we chase chaos — churning the waters by constantly changing course.
 Do we dive into depravation — duping our brains into delight by self-denial?
 Or do we follow fundamentalists — foraging for fixation by going farther and finding fresh insights?

 None.